ala-ch/Sassbox/README.md

-# Sassbox
+# sassbox

-Sassbox is a collection of our favourite Sass snippets.
+sassbox is a collection of our favourite Sass snippets.

 ## Installation

-`bower install --save ala-ch/Sassbox` or download and import `_sassbox.scss`.
+`bower install --save ala-ch/sassbox` or download and import `_sassbox.scss`.